SpaceX Christmas delivery arrives at space station

 CAPE CANAVERAL, Fla.
-(AP) — A SpaceX delivery full of Christmas goodies has arrived at the International Space Station.
+(AP) — A SpaceX delivery full of Christmas goodies arrived at the International Space Station on Saturday, following a slight delay caused by a communication drop-out.

-The Dragon capsule pulled up at the orbiting lab Saturday, three days after launching from Florida.
+The Dragon capsule pulled up at the orbiting lab three days after launching from Cape Canaveral.
+Commander Alexander Gerst used the space station’s big robotic arm to grab the cargo carrier, as the two craft soared 250 miles above the Pacific.

-It took two tries to get the Dragon close enough to be captured by the space station’s robot arm.
+It took two tries to get the Dragon close enough for capture.

 NASA called off the Dragon’s first approach because of trouble with the communication network that serves the space station.
 Equipment failure in New Mexico for NASA’s Tracking and Data Relay Satellite system resulted in a temporary loss of communication with the station.
 For safety, Mission Control ordered the Dragon to back up.